 What is Compassion calling for?

 When negotiating trade agreements, the UK must not accept clauses that require the UK to permit the import of meat and dairy products, or eggs, that are produced to lower animal welfare standards than those of the UK.

 The UK has a considerable body of legislation on the welfare of farm animals.
 Many of the countries the UK is seeking an FTA with do not – in some cases, regarding farm animals, there is almost none!

 The UK should resist calls for regulatory coherence with these countries – how does one do that when there are no regulations to align with?
 If the UK were to seek a level playing field with lower standard nations, it will make it very difficult for the UK to adopt good new legislation on farm animal welfare and may well create pressure on the UK to dilute its existing standards.

 To avert this danger, the UK must insist on the inclusion of a clause in these FTAs permitting it to require imports to meet UK animal welfare standards.
 Such proposals are likely to meet with resistance – particularly by the US negotiators.

 The overall impact of any FTA that the UK ratifies should not be that it makes it more difficult for the UK to improve its animal welfare standards – and certainly should not create a downward pressure on existing UK standards.

-Furthermore, there is very little scrutiny of trade negotiations – something the Trade Bill could address.
+Furthermore, there is very little scrutiny of trade negotiations – something the Trade Bill could and should address.
 This is particularly the case when it comes to setting tariffs: parliamentarians have no mechanism to challenge the tariffs that the executive lodge with the WTO (or amendments by the Government to existing tariffs).
 So, over a period of time, the Government could choose to gradually reduce these tariffs – potentially to zero.
 This, of course, would then offer no protection against low standard imports whatsoever.